LucaDal/Logic-Tester-/README.md

 * Switch - Vcc Generator (ON or OFF)
 * BitDisplay - that act like a LED (1 if it is on, 0 othewise)
 * Text - just for documentation on the panel
-* Delete - a button to remove components from the project
+* Delete - a button to remove components from the panel

 _to select an item use the numbers on the keyboard_